rbermudezhomes-ai/haas-ai_Practical_Application3/README.md

 "Decision Tree": {'classifier__max_depth': [None, 5, 10, 15, 20]}
 "SVM": {'classifier__kernel': ['rbf'], 'classifier__gamma': ['scale', 0.01], 'classifier__C': [0.1, 1] }
 ```
 To address the class imbalance in the dataset, we implemented __class_weight='balanced'__ during the hyperparameter tuning phase to prevent the model from being biased toward the majority class.
 This ensures the model prioritizes Recall over Accuracy.
 And as a result of the trade-off, the Accuracy will likely to drop, but it enhances Recall.
-This ensures the model is optimized for sensitivity within the minority class, where the cost of missed detection is highest.
+This also ensures the model to be optimized for sensitivity within the minority class, where the cost of missed detection is highest.

 Model Performace after Tuning:

 - Logistic regression is clearly the best model for this dataset.
-It has the highest Recall(64.5%) and the lowest training time(7.28 sec)
+It has the highest Recall(64.5%) and the lowest training time(7.28 sec).
-- We can tell the bank that we can use Logistic regression, a fast model that can catches the most "Yes" term subscribers(64.5%)
+  We can tell the bank that we can use Logistic regression, a fast model that can catches the most "Yes" term subscribers(64.5%)
 - KNN only looks at 1 neighbor and much likely it is just memorizing the training data(99.5% accuracy).
-This suggest it is overfitting.
+This suggest an overfitting.
 This model is not a good choice for this dataset.
 - Decision Treee is reliabe with a Recall(63%) but the tree max_depth:5 is shallow.
-- SVM chooses a low values for gamma: 0.01 and C: 01, meaning the model chose a simple boundary shape.
+- SVM chooses a low values for gamma: 0.01 and C: 01, meaning the model chooses a simple boundary shape.
 The Recall performance (64%) is so close to Logistic Regression but the extra training time( over 20-40 minutes) for 2 CV-Folds is computationaly excessive.

 ### Recommendations and Next Step